 We’re talking about emotion

-So, right now, many of the cereals – even the most successful ones – look out of touch.
-If they don’t update their brands, they will go the way of Life, Rice Krispy’s and Corn Flakes as brands falling at a rapid rate.
+If they don’t update their brands, they will go the way of Life, Rice Krispy’s, and Corn Flakes as brands falling rapidly.
+This also goes for the market.

 Don’t stop there